duritong/ocp-handson-lab/content/index.md

 When connecting, you will have to authenticate using the username you got handed out at the beginning of the labs.

 Use this username and password to authenticate with the `IDP_NAME` identity provider.
-When being offerered to "Log in with" choose the `HtPasswd-demo` option and afterwards your username and password.
+When being offerered to "Log in with" choose the `IDP_NAME` option and afterwards your username and password.

 After login you are prompted by a short guide through the most important parts of the UI - we recommend you to quickly step through it.